View All

 Power Pivot

-User Interface Simple, intuitive interface with step-by-step transformations.
-More advanced, with a focus on creating calculated columns, measures, and relationships.
+User Interface Simple, step-by-step transformations.
+Advanced for creating measures and relationships.

-Data Source Handling Can connect to multiple data sources and perform basic transformations.
-Works with already-loaded data and is used to manage how data is related and used for reporting.
+Data Source Handling Connects to multiple sources for basic transformations.
+Works with already-loaded data for analysis.

-Integration Used before the data is loaded into Power BI or Excel for analysis.
-Used after data is loaded for complex analysis and reporting.
+Integration Used before data loads into Power BI/Excel.
+Used after data loads for deeper analysis.

 5. What is the function of Power BI Desktop?